On finite type invariants of welded string links and ribbon tubes: Welded objects and arrow calculus

+We now recall the definition of finite type invariants of welded objects, and observe that the above invariants all fall into this category.

+Recall that a \emph{virtualization move} on a welded diagram is the replacement of a classical crossing by a virtual one.
+Given a welded diagram $L$, and a subset $S$ of the set of classical crossings of $L$, we denote by $L_S$ the welded diagram obtained by applying the virtualization move to all crossings in $S$.

-The figure shows a crossing of two pieces of a knotted surface along a 'crossing circle', and the local move swaps the over/under information at this circle.
-Let $v^{(4)}$ be an invariant of ribbon tubes, taking values in some abelian group.
-Then $v^{(4)}$ is a \emph{finite type invariant of degree at most $k$} if, for any ribbon tube $T$ and any set $S$ of $k+1$ crossing circles on $T$, we have
+\begin{definition} Let $\nu$ be an invariant of welded string links, taking values in some abelian group.
+Then $\nu$ is a \emph{finite type invariant of degree $\le k$} if, for any $L\in wSL(n)$ and any set $S$ of $k+1$ classical crossings in $L$, we have

-where $T_{S'}$ is obtained from $T$ by changing all crossing circles in $S'$.
-Now, let $v$ be a welded string link invariant, that extends to an invariant $v^{(4)}$ of ribbon tubes in the sense that $v^{(4)}(\textrm{Tube}(L)) = v(L)$ for any $L\in wSL(n)$.
-If $v$ is a finite type invariant of degree $k$, then so is $v^{(4)}$.
-Indeed, if two welded string links differ by a virtualization move, then their images by the Tube map differ by a crossing change at a crossing circle, as the following figure illustrates:

-Thirdly, an analogue of the $w_k$-equivalence is known for ribbon knotted surfaces.
-Watanabe introduced in \cite{Watanabe} the {$RC_k$-equivalence}, and showed that two $RC_k$-equivalent ribbon knotted surfaces cannot be distinguished by finite type invariants of degree $< k$.
-Furthermore, Watanabe proves that the converse implication is also true for ribbon $2$--knots.
-This is an analogue in higher dimension of Habiro's characterization of Vassiliev knot invariants \cite{Habiro}.
-We shall not recall here the (rather technical) definition of $RC_k$-equivalence, but only note the following key fact (see \cite{Meilhan-Yasuhara}): two welded string links that are $w_k$-equivalent, have $RC_k$-equivalent images by the Tube map.

-Combining these facts on the Tube map with the results of this paper, has several concrete consequences for ribbon tubes.

-Using the surjectivity and additivity of the Tube map, we have the following from the results of Section \ref{sec:grooop}. \begin{corollary} The set $\textrm{rT}(n) _k$ of $RC_k$-equivalence classes of $\textrm{rT}(n)$, is a finitely generated group.
-This group is abelian if and only if $k=1$ or $n=1$. \end{corollary}

-The characterization of degree $<3$ finite type invariants of ribbon tubes, stated in the introduction, likewise follows immediately from Corollaries \ref{corow2} and \ref{corow3}.

-Of course, we also have analogues of the normal form results, Theorems \ref{classiw2nbr} and \ref{classiw3nbr}, that we shall not state here explicitely.
-Parallel to Conjecture \ref{conjek}, this result in low degree raises the following. \begin{conjecture} Two ribbon tubes are $RC_k$-equivalents if and only if they cannot be distinguished by finite type invariants of degree $<k$. \end{conjecture}
+This is a finite type invariant of degree $k$ if, moreover, it is not of degree $\le k-1$. \end{definition}